 NUTR 383 Ethical and Political Issues.
-Applies basic principles of ethical analysis (e.g. Public Health Code of Ethics, human rights framework, other moral theories) to issues of public health practice and policy.
+Applies basic principles of ethical analysis (e.g. Public Health Code of Ethics, human rights framework and other moral theories) to issues of public health practice and policy.
 Prerequisite: Senior standing.
 Note: This course is a cross-listed public health course (MPH 603).
 It does not count towards science core or major credit or PHIL core.
 3 semester credit hours.
 Department Consent Required.

 NUTR 390 Selected Topics.
 Special topics in nutrition adjusted to the needs of the students.
 Topics may be changed.
 Prerequisite: refer to the course schedule (usually NUTR 200 or 241, BCHM 261, BIOL 258).
+If course is a graduate course cross listed to NUTR, then completed application to MPH or MS program must be submitted to Benedictine graduate school.
 1-3 semester credit hours.
 Typically offered: Periodically.
 Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 18.

 NUTR 391 Nutrition Assessment lab.
-Professional practice roles, methods, and skills.
-Emphasis on developing skills in medical terminology and nutrition assessment (i.e. anthropometrics and other body composition indicators, biochemical indices, clinical symptomatology, dietary intake) for health promotion and disease prevention.
+Professional practice roles, methods and skills.
+Emphasis on developing skills in medical terminology and nutrition assessment (i.e. anthropometrics and other body composition indicators, biochemical indices, clinical symptomatology and dietary intake) for health promotion and disease prevention.
 Learning experiences include practice.
 Transportation may be required.
-Prerequisite: Credit or co-registration in NUTR 371.
-Lab fee: \$130.
+Prerequisite: Credit or co-registration in NUTR 300 or 371; and acceptance into the Dietetics Program or consent of the department.
+Lab fee: \$160.
 1 semester credit hour.
 Typically offered: Fall and Spring Terms.

 NUTR 392 Nutrition Research and Professional Writing.
 Critique nutrition literature as foundation to develop a professional manuscript, journal critique and write for public audiences.
-Prerequisite: WRIT 102; credit or concurrent registration in BIOL 229 or PSYC 150; and credit or concurrent registration in NUTR 341 or NUTR 371.
+Prerequisite: WRIT 102; credit or concurrent registration in BIOL 229 or PSYC 150 or PSYC 250; and credit or concurrent registration in NUTR 300, 341 or 371.
 2 semester credit hours.
 Writing Intensive Course.
 Typically offered: Fall and Spring Terms.

 NUTR 395 Nutrition Counseling Lab.
 Interviewing and counseling methods and techniques.
-Prerequisite: NUTR 271 and credit or co-registration in NUTR 392.
+Prerequisite: NUTR 271; and acceptance into the Dietetics Program or consent of the department.
 Nutrition majors only.
 1 semester credit hour.
 Typically offered: Spring Term.

 NUTR 396 Specialized Nutrition Practicum.
 Supervised experience designed to meet the interest of an individual student.
 May be at off-campus sites.
 Transportation may be required.
-Prerequisite: Nutrition majors only.
+Prerequisite: 3.0 GPA, Nutrition majors only; additional course prerequisites are determined by nature of experience.
 Fee: \$27.50.
-1-3 semester credit hours.
-Typically offered: Fall, Spring, and Summer Terms.
+2-3 semester credit hours.
+Typically offered: Fall, Spring and Summer Terms.
 Department Consent Required.
+Course Repeatable.
+Maximum number of units allowed 18.

 NUTR 399 Nutrition Research.
 A supervised nutrition research project that is conducted on or off campus.
-Prerequisite: Nutrition majors only.
+Prerequisite: 3.2 GPA, Nutrition majors only. \$160 fee.
 1-3 semester credit hours.
 Typically offered: Fall and Spring Terms.
 Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 18.